 The middle of the funnel is the consideration stage.
 This prospect may have downloaded an eBook you offered for free through your website, they have a problem your product can solve and they’re considering it.

 The bottom of the funnel is the decision stage.
 The prospect is so close to a decision it’s palpable, they may just need a gentle nudge over the finish line in the form of a free trial.

 Every company divides the buyer’s journey differently, with marketing usually taking ownership of the top of the funnel, however, once a lead reaches the decision stage, it’s the sales team’s time to shine.

 Example Go-to-Market strategies

-You know FitBit, the manufacturers of those activity trackers that look like smart watches, well a few years ago the company launched Smart Coach, a premium service and personal training app, that integrates with the user’s FitBit.
+You know FitBit, the manufacturer of those activity trackers that look like smartwatches, well a few years ago the company launched Smart Coach, premium service and personal training app, that integrates with the user’s FitBit.

 Their GTM strategy started with simple, attainable objectives, including:

 - Increasing subscription revenue